EPCCed/safe-docs/docs/tas.md

 To begin a new TA, click on Create.

 Select the correct access Call from the drop-down list of available Calls.
+This information may have been included in any communication asking you to complete the Technical Assessment.

 <details>
   <summary>Click for image</summary>